TakamichiOsumi/django-practice/README.md

 ## Implemented features.

 * User can post text message and optionally image file.
-* One global timeline shared by all users.
+* One global timeline shared by all users and another one of following users only.
 * User can delete past message or like other user's post.
 * User can follow and unfollow others and check the follow/follower relationship.
 * Suspicious user attempts and failures to login trigger the lock of user account.